pilcrowonpaper/pilcrow/src/posts/dear-oauth-providers.md

 This isn't about being spec-compliant anymore.
 I _need_ to know the thought process behind this decision.
 And also please fix it.

-## Dear AWS Cognito

-Your token endpoint requires the `client_id` parameter even when HTTP basic auth is used.
-Please fix it.

 ## Dear 42, Atlassian, Box, Coinbase, Dribble, Facebook, Kakao, Line, Linear, LinkedIn, Naver, osu!, Patreon, Shikimori, Start.gg, Strava, Tiltify, Twitch, VK, WorkOS

 Please support HTTP basic auth for client authentication instead of the just the `client_secret` parameter: